 Most products you use are probably already over 3.4 ounces.
 Investing in some reusable TSA approves bottles is key (these are my personal favorites).
 Pour the products you need most of in these bottles (things like your shampoo, conditioner, face wash, etc) into the largest bottles.

 You can also purchase travel sized versions of your favorite products.
 Just hit up the travel size toiletry section at Target or Wal-Mart.
 You can find your favorite pre-packaged travel size items like shampoos, conditioners, soaps, toothpastes, deodorant ... pretty much anything you need.

 For other things that you don't use as much of, consider taking less.
 For example, do you need a whole 3.4 oz tube of toothpaste?
 If you're going to be gone less than couple of weeks, you probably won't need that much.
 Grab a cheap contact case and squeeze your toothpaste in it.
 That will save room in your quart size bag!

 I also love squeezing things like face lotion and foundation into contact cases instead of bringing the entire bottle.

 Try and find any solid alternatives to your liquids!
 Instead of using liquid soap, get a bar!
-Instead of using spray on deodorant, get a stick.
 Rather than bringing mouth wash, bring mouth wash strips!
 Bring facial cleansing wipes rather than face wash.
-You can even find things like Shampoo and Conditioner in a bar form (I absolutely love traveling with my LUSH bar shampoo and conditioner).
+You can even find things like Shampoo and Conditioner in a bar form (I absolutely love traveling with my LUSH bar shampoo and conditioner, and their toothy-tabs).